ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 The ESP32Arduino_WordClockVxxx.ino turns the Nano ESP32 and SK6812 or WS2812 LED strips into a Word clock with connection to your WIFI router and receives the time from a NTP server.

-The software can be controlled via Bluetooth on your PC or mobile Android or iPhone/iPad/iMac.
+The software can be controlled with Bluetooth on your PC or a mobile Android or iPhone/iPad/iMac.
-Several designs can be selected before compiling if you have a word plate ofcourse.
+Several designs can be selected before compiling.
+(If you have a word plate ofcourse.)
 Use a word plate design [from this repository](WordPlateFrontCovers)  or use your own and adapt the position of the LEDs in the software<br>.

 ![ClockDefines](https://github.com/user-attachments/assets/89a48534-c97a-41fc-94a5-bb8ee35ebb34)